elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

   end
 ```

 which in turn will register the process with the given name.
 The `:name` option expects an atom for locally named processes (locally named means it is available to this machine - there are other options, which we won't discuss here).
-We often name a process after the module that implements it, which helps when debugging and introspecting the system.
+Since module identifiers are atoms (try `i(KV.Registry)` in IEx), we can name a process after the module that implements it, provided there is only one process for that name.
+This helps when debugging and introspecting the system.

 Let's give the updated supervisor a try inside `iex -S mix`: